|

 arXiv

-We show that safety alignment in LLMs is not confined to distinct subspaces (but rather, highly entangled with general abality directions), thus fundamentally challenging the foundation of subspace-based defenses.
+We show that safety alignment in LLMs is not confined to distinct subspaces (but rather, highly entangled with general ability directions), thus fundamentally challenging the foundation of subspace-based defenses.

 |